What is schema markup?

 About the Author

-Katelyn Herr is an SEO Associate at New Dimension Marketing & Research, a digital marketing agency located in San Diego, CA. She specializes in web content writing and is passionate about social media marketing to help grow small businesses.
-Her number one goal is maximizing ROI for clients and helping them stand out from competitors.
+Katelyn Herr is an SEO Associate at New Dimension Marketing & Research, a San Diego, CA digital marketing agency.
+She specializes in web content writing and is passionate about social media marketing to help grow small businesses.
+Her goal is maximizing ROI for clients and helping them stand out from competitors.